jbigler/i-can-has-kanban/README.md

 - Pundit
 - Minitest
 - FactoryBot
+- Github Actions for CI/CD

 ## To-Do
-- Implement Github Actions for CD/CD.
 - Implement broadcast turbo-streams to allow muliple users to use the same board.
 - Send invitations to members.
 - Member management for workspaces.